BrenoMazieiro/the-god-stack/README.md

-# The God Stack Starter - GraphQl NODEjs React and Apollo
+# The God Stack Starter - Docker Graphql Nodejs React and Apollo

 This is a boilerplate! =)

-The GodStack is a joke with the fullStack idea (Front+back)
+The name GodStack is a joke with the fullStack idea (Front+back)

-GodStack should be something like (DBA+Devops+back+front)... maybe more... why not?
+GodStack should be something like (DBA+Devops+back+front)... maybe more... why not? ;)

 ## Devops instructions